cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ### Using CSS Pseudo-selectors
 Standard CSS pseudo-selectors (pseudo-elements and pseudo-classes) can be used with Web Components.
 However, there are a few that are designed specifically for Web Components.
 - `:host` a pseudo-class that refers to the web component's custom element.
-This allows you to setup styles that will effect the internal markup and content of the custom element.
+This allows you to create styles that will effect the complete  internal markup and content of the custom element.
 You can also use the `:host()` function to focus your CSS styles to a specific custom element content area using a CSS selector as the argument.
 - `::slotted()` is a pseudo-element function used to style the content of  `<slot>` elements.
 Its argument can be the wildcard (*) or a CSS selector.
 - `::part()` a pseudo-element function that allows the styling of content inside a Shadow DOM from the outside.
-The part is signified with a `part` attribute on custom element content markup.
+The part is signified with a `part` attribute on an element inside the Web Component.
 The argument of `::part()` can be the wildcard(*), meaning any markup with a `part` attribute.
 The value of a part attribute can be a string or multiple strings that are space separated.
 The `::part()` argument can have a value that is one of the possible `part` attribute strings.
+Note that a CSS selector is not used here as an argument.

 Let's look at an example that shows how each pseudo-selector is used.
 This example is of a page that represents a single question in a quiz.
-Its [code can be found in this repo](https://github.com/cdoremus/web-component-demos/tree/main).
+Its [source code can be found in this repo](https://github.com/cdoremus/web-component-demos/tree/main).

 ```html
 <!-- From pseudo-selectors-quiz.html -->